jeromebader/listings/README.md

 <<<<<<< HEAD
-# listings-app
-Python Flask app for add and manage listing with pagination and usermanagement usable as a template

-What can you do with the template?
-Modify for projectmanagement or marketplace Usermanagement

-Use the listingpage.sql for importing dummy data in phpMyAdmin

-demouser:
-  username: test
-  password: test

-Please change the config file with SMTP data

 =======
 # listings-app
-Python Flask app written as testapp for add and manage listing with pagination and usermanagement usable as a template for your projects
+Python Flask app written as a template for adding and managing listings with pagination and usermanagement usable as a template for your projects
 Python + Flask + MySQL